CMU-313/nodebb-f24-team-sweepers/UserGuide.md

 This feature is beneficial for keeping critical topics visible for easy access during discussions or for new members joining the conversation.
 Only admin users can pin and unpin topics, ensuring that the list remains organized and relevant for all users.

 #### Automated Tests
-Test Scenario: Pinned topics remain at the top of the list after applying filters to a page
+Test Scenario: Pinned topics remain at the top of the list after applying filters to a page (SPRINT 1 IMPLEMENTATION/TESTING ATTEMPT)
 - Test Steps:
     1. Pin a topic to the top of the list.
     2. Apply a filter to the page.